Onboarding Plan Template

 Tips:

-• Don’t make the survey very long or you will risk lower response rates, questions skipped or repeated answers.
+• Don’t make the survey very long or you will risk lower response rates, questions skipped, or repeated answers.

 • Watch out for questions that seem similar which frustrates survey respondents.

-• Do take the time at least once per quarter (or shorter time periods if you are hiring several people) to review, analyze and summarize the results obtained from the New Employee Surveys.
+• Do take the time at least once per quarter (or shorter time periods if you are hiring several people) to review, analyze, and summarize the results obtained from the New Employee Surveys.
 That way you will be able to spot trends and identify specific focus areas for you and your HR/Learning and Development teams to address and improve upon going forward.

 People centered HR Processes MODEL

-This template is a basic version and you should add your own additional items to help new employees understand your industry, office building and business better.
+This template is a basic version and you should add your own additional items to help new employees understand your industry and company plus know how to navigate the office building, and business better.
 If the new employee will be in a customer-facing role you may need to include introductions to customers too.